chrischandfw/scratch-organizer/README.md

 ## Acceptance Criteria
 - Users should be able to see a list of workshops with participants on /workshops
 - Clicking on a participant should delete it from supabase and rerender the list of workshops
-- The /create page should have a prefilled dropdown menu with the list of workshops from supabase
+- The /create page should have a filled dropdown menu with the list of workshops from supabase
 - Submitting the form on the /create page should create a new participant in the workshop and redirect the user back to the /workshops page

 ## Rubric